How do you take Katya?

 What do I do if I miss a Katya pill?

-If you forget to take your daily Katya tablet or you are sick or have diarrhoea within 3-4 hours after taking your tablet, take it as soon as you remember or when you feel better, even if this means taking 2 tablets on the same day.
+When taking Katya, missed pills have consequences.
+If you forget to take your daily Katya tablet, or you are sick or have severe diarrhoea within 3-4 hours after taking your tablet, take it as soon as you remember or when you feel better, even if this means taking 2 tablets on the same day.

 If you are more than 12 hours late taking your Katya tablet: